al-701/covid19_project/README.md

 Guidance rules, suggestions and notes:
 Project activities and sub-goals will be agile but managed or self-managed to maintain good programming practice.
-All visualizations of events use a consistent and common unit of measure across datasets (i.e. <country population events> per million).
+All visualizations of events use a consistent and common unit of measure across datasets (i.e. "event" per million).
 Addition of missing and new functionality is a work in progress.
 New funtionality will be documented here as part of the project planning process.